cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.md

 ## Introduction

-This chapter is a continuation of [chapter 1](/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.html).
+This chapter is a continuation of [Chapter 1](/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.html).

 ## Prerequisites

 +  Should have completed [chapter 1](/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.html), that explains creating a http and sockjs server
 +  Should know how to develop JQuery widgets
 +  Shoould have a basic knowledge on [Fabric.js](http://fabricjs.com/)

-This whiteboard applicaiton layout is divided into 2 basic parts
+This Whiteboard application layout is divided into 2 basic parts

 +  top bar - for app title and user name
 +  app part - for toolbar, canvas and chat window

 Add below script in index.html
 ```html